oscar-project/documentation/docs/versions/mOSCAR.md

 - We license the actual packaging of these data under the Creative Commons CC BY 4.0 license.
 - To the extent possible under law, Inria has waived all copyright and related or neighboring rights to OSCAR.
 - This work is published from: France.

+Please also refer to Common Crawl's [Terms of Use](https://commoncrawl.org/terms-of-use)

 ## Citation
 ```